Rohingya families have fled Myanmar with nothing

 INSIDE COX'S BAZAR

 ShelterBox volunteer, Liz Odell speaks from Cox’s Bazar, October 2017.

 ‘Conditions are dire.
 Most people are living in flimsy plastic shelters, they have no possessions – just the clothes they were wearing when they left Myanmar.
-Once cyclone season arrives, these shelters will wash away.
-It's a race against time to save lives.'
+Once cyclone season arrives, these shelters are at risk of washing away.‘

 We are impatient to see a world where no family is left without shelter – but we need your support.